Our personal injury attorneys understand the types of brain injuries - and their effects

 That means a traumatic brain injury can affect every aspect of a victim's life, including work, school, relationships and household tasks.
 Many people with traumatic brain injuries are unable to live independently, and some will require medical care for the rest of their lives.

-Our attorneys help our clients with the high lifetime cost of traumatic brain injuries
+Our personal injury attorneys help our clients with the high cost of traumatic brain injuries

 Depending on the severity of the injury - along with the age and pre-injury living situation of the victim - the lifetime cost of a TBI can be hundreds of thousands or millions of dollars.
 Victims of TBI may need all of the following: